FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor P. Doyle

-**I will move at the next Meeting that Limerick City and County Council write to Iarnród**

-**Éireann/Irish Rail requesting that they investigate the purchase of land adjacent to**

-**Annacotty Business Park and the Castleconnell rail line.
-This would provide an urban train**

-**station linking the Annacotty Business Park with Castleconnell, Birdhill and Nenagh and**

-**Colbert Station Limerick.
-Over 3,000 people work in the Annacotty Business Park and this**

-**train station would greatly assist employees coming and going to work and reduce**

-**congestion on our roads.**
+**I will move at the next Meeting that Limerick City and County Council write to IarnródÉireann/Irish Rail requesting that they investigate the purchase of land adjacent toAnnacotty Business Park and the Castleconnell rail line.
+This would provide an urban trainstation linking the Annacotty Business Park with Castleconnell, Birdhill and Nenagh andColbert Station Limerick.
+Over 3,000 people work in the Annacotty Business Park and thistrain station would greatly assist employees coming and going to work and reducecongestion on our roads.**

 In proposing the Motion, Councillor Doyle asked for the figure of 3,000, in relation to